yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

   >}}

 `The Legend of Zelda: Tears of the Kingdom` not only made its predecessor (a game which already reinvented how open-world gameplay should be done) look like a tech demo, but it also turned out to be one massive heavyweight, punching way above its class in hardware requirements when emulated.
-The combination of a heavier physics engine, massive amounts of shaders and the ludicrous use of enormous ASTC textures has brought emulators to their knees.
+The combination of a heavier physics engine, massive amounts of shaders, and the ludicrous use of enormous ASTC textures has brought emulators to their knees.

 Let’s begin with the most complex problem the Princess introduced the project to.
 The old Switch-emulation-on-PC nemesis, now elevated to new heights: ASTC.